ClusterHQ/flocker/docs/faq/index.rst

 ZFS
 ~~~

-.. note:: The Flocker ZFS backend is Experimental, and should not be used in a production environment.
+.. warning:: The Flocker ZFS backend is experimental, and should not be used in a production environment.

 What about the ZFS on Linux licensing issues?
 *********************************************